luxzg/WSL2-fixes/networkingMode=bridged - quick setup.md

 # WSL distro updating of OS - Ubuntu

 - Now check for and run updates in WSL distro
-	- btw "sudo" to get root rights (this is equivalent of Run as Admin in Windows)
+	- btw `sudo` to get root rights (this is equivalent of Run as Admin in Windows)
 ```
 sudo su
 	<password>
 ```
-- Then run apt commands to update and upgrade everything
+- Then run apt commands to update and upgrade everything:
 ```
 apt update
 apt upgrade